thufschmitt/tix-papers/nix-light/compilation.md

 #### Compilation

-A Nix program `p` is compiled to a Nix-light program `(|p|)` according to the rules of the \Cref{nix-light::compilation} (except for the type annotations whose compilation is covered in \Cref{typing::structures::listes}).
+A Nix program `p` is compiled to a Nix-light program `(|p|)` according to the rules of \Cref{nix-light::compilation} (except for the type annotations).
+The type annotations are exactly the same in Nix and Nix-light, and the compilation is just an identity mapping, except for the lists types which differ.
+The syntax of regular expression lists as well as their compilation to a combination of `Cons` and `Nil` types is covered by @Fri04 (the basic idea of this compilation is reminded in \Cref{typing::structures::listes}).

 Both languages are quite similar, hence most transformations are simply a transposition of a given structure to the same structure in the other language.

-The if construct construct is compiled to a typecase, with two separate rules depending on the form of the form of the condition:
+The if construct is compiled to a typecase, with two separate rules depending on the form of the form of the condition:

-- The general case is to compile `if e0 then e1 else e2` to `(x = (e0 : Bool) tin true) ? e1 : e2`.
+- The general case is to compile `if e0 then e1 else e2` to `(x = (e0 : Bool) tin true) ? e1 : e2` with `x` a fresh variable.
   The semantics of the target expression is defined on a larger domain than the one we expect from the source one, as it is defined even if `e0` evaluates to something other than a boolean.
 However, the type annotation `e0 : Bool`